The Inn at Little Washington Restaurant: 14 Insider Tips

 Posing at the entrance of The Inn at Little Washington Restaurant

-My observation was almost all the men wore suit jackets.
-The women wore a mix of long sundresses and cocktail attire, and one wore white pants with a nice top.
+From what I observed, most men wore suit jackets.
+Women’s outfits were a mix of long sundresses, cocktail dresses, and one guest opted for white pants paired with a stylish top.

 02- Hotel Options Other Than the Inn